Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - dealing with any complaints in an efficient and fair manner.

 - requirements relating to quotations, proposals and policy documentation;

 - client premium account;

-- premium handling and the payment of premium rebates to consumers; and
+- premium handling and the payment of premium rebates; and

 - the disclosure of certain information relating to the insurer and its relationship with the insured.